prologin/sadm/docs/source/setup.rst

   # Install the udbsync clients for rhfs
   python install.py udbsync_rfs
-  # Edit the shared-secret to match the one on gw
-  $EDITOR /etc/prologin/udbsync-sub.yml
   # Edit the root password of the users machines
   $EDITOR rfs/rfs.sh
   # Setup the rhfs server, install the exported rootfs
   python install.py rfs
-  # Edit all the shared-secrets:
-  $EDITOR /export/nfsroot/etc/prologin/*.yml

 The installation script will bootstrap a basic archlinux system in ``/export/nfsroot`` with a few packages, a prologin hook that creates tmpfs at